leozitor/gcp-fastai-install/README.md

 # How to config JupyterLab in GCP with Fastai and Pytorch 1.7.1
 [![](https://img.shields.io/badge/version-1.0.0-green.svg)](https://semver.org)

-#### This guide shows an  easy way to Create a Google Platform AI platform notebooks in GCP with latest version of Fastai, Pytorch, CUDA drivers, python, JupyterLab everything ready and up-to-date to start developing  Deep Learning models using using GPUs
+#### This guide shows an  easy way to Create a Google Platform AI platform notebooks in GCP with latest version of Fastai, Pytorch, CUDA drivers, python, JupyterLab everything ready and up-to-date to start developing  Deep Learning models using  GPUs
 During these days using GCP Ai Platform Notebooks creation, I have found a lots of issues using the out-of-box images they have available:
 * Python out of date ( version 3.7, until now latest version is python 3.9.1)